open-telemetry/opentelemetry-specification/specification/trace/api.md

 `Span` creation MUST NOT set the newly created `Span` as the currently active `Span` by default, but this functionality MAY be offered additionally as a separate operation.
-If that functionality is provided, it MUST ONLY accept a full [`Context`](../context/context.md) (or implicitly use the current `Context`) but it MUST NOT accept only a `Span` or `SpanContext` (that would be prone to lose information on the parent span's `Context`).

 The API MUST accept the following parameters:

 - The span name.
 This is a required parameter.
 - The parent `Context` or an indication that the new `Span` should be a root `Span`.
-  The API MAY also have an option for implicitly using the current context as parent as a default behavior.
+  The API MAY also have an option for implicitly using the current Context as parent as a default behavior.
+  This API MUST NOT accept only a `Span` or `SpanContext`.
 - [`SpanKind`](#spankind), default to `SpanKind.Internal` if not specified.
 - [`Attributes`](../common/common.md#attributes).
 Additionally,
   these attributes may be used to make a sampling decision as noted in [sampling